miekg/skydns2/README.md

 * `domain`: domain for which SkyDNS is authoritative, defaults to `skydns.local.`.
 * `dnssec`: enable DNSSEC
 * `hostmaster`: hostmaster email address to use.
 * `local`: optional unique value for this skydns instance, default is none.
-This returned when queried for `local.dns.skydns.local`.
+This is returned when queried for `local.dns.skydns.local`.
 * `round_robin`: enable round-robin sorting for A and AAAA responses, defaults to true.
 * `nameservers`: forward DNS requests to these nameservers (array of IP:port combination), when not